Phanuel Mutumburi, Business and Operations Director at ISCRE

 Georgia-Mae Chung, Legal Intern/Paralegal at Suffolk Law Centre

 I am a recent Bar Professional Training Course graduate and I aspire to be a barrister.
 My main area of interest is public law.
 At the Law Centre, I assist with discrimination, family, and housing casework.
-I also help ISCRE with their website, social media campaigns, and stop and search dip sampling work.
+I am particularly experienced at dealing with clustered legal issues.
+Moreover, I help to scrutinise the legality of anonymous stop and search forms and to present concerns at Stop and Search Reference Group meetings.
+I also assist ISCRE with their website and social media campaigns.
 Outside of law, I enjoy running, reading, and going to concerts.

 Tomasz Sikora-Pouivet, Legal Intern/Paralegal at Suffolk Law Centre